Australasian Films

 Australasian Films, full name Union Theatres and Australasian Films, was an Australian film distribution and production company formed in 1913 that was wound up in the 1930s to merge into Greater Union.
 The Union Theatres and Australasian Films dominated cinema in Australia in the 1910s and 1920s.

 Origins

-In 1912, West's Pictures merged into Amalgamated Pictures, and then Amalgamated Pictures merged with Spencer's Pictures to create the General Film Company of Australasia.
-The following year this company combined with the Greater JD Williams Amusement Co, a large exhibition and film supply outfit, to create Union Theatres and Australasian Films.
-The company had a capital of £300,000; its first directors included William Gibson and Charles Cozens Spencer.
+In 1912, West's Pictures merged into Amalgamated Pictures, and then Amalgamated Pictures merged with Spencer's Pictures Ltd to create the General Film Company of Australasia.
+The following year this company combined with the Greater J. D. Williams Amusement Co, a large exhibition and film supply outfit, to create Union Theatres and Australasian Films.
+The company had a capital of £300,000; its first directors included William Gibson and Cosens Spencer.